 You’ve got questions, we’ve got answers.

-Learn more about our industry-leading solutions for in-store and online purchase data.
+Learn more about our industry-leading solutions for in-store and online purchase data extraction and enrichment.

 Automate the capture of SKU-level purchase data from paper and digital receipts and eCommerce transactions using artificial intelligence.

 Our receipt-scanning solutions (BlinkReceipt and BlinkEReceipt) currently support iOS, Android, and web API.
 We don’t currently support other platforms (e.g. Flutter/Cordova, React Native), although we do have clients that use them by creating wrappers into our supported platforms.

 You can access our API, including relevant documentation, here.

 What are the differences between the SDK and API?